Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 ## Assessment of Missingness

-We hypothesized that the missingness of firstbloodvictim depends on whether the game recorded the first blood event.
+I hypothesized that the missingness of firstbloodvictim depends on whether the game recorded the first blood event.
 The presence of such an event is indicated by the first blood column (1 if a player secured first blood, 0 otherwise).
 If a match did not record the first blood, then logically no player can be recorded as the victim — making it plausible that this missingness is Missing At Random (MAR) rather than Missing Not At Random (NMAR).

-Based on the context of League of Legends (LoL), we suspect the missingness in `firstbloodvictim` is **MAR**, as the variable is likely to be missing in cases where first blood does not occur or is not recorded, which may relate to `firstblood`.
+Based on the context of League of Legends (LoL), I suspect the missingness in `firstbloodvictim` is **MAR**, as the variable is likely to be missing in cases where first blood does not occur or is not recorded, which may relate to `firstblood`.
 If more game events are documented when first blood is secured, missingness would be related to observed game outcomes — making it MAR.

-We conducted a **permutation test** to evaluate the dependency between the missingness of `firstbloodvictim` and the `firstblood` column.
+I conducted a **permutation test** to evaluate the dependency between the missingness of `firstbloodvictim` and the `firstblood` column.
 Our null hypothesis was:

 > **Null Hypothesis:** The missingness of `firstbloodvictim` is independent of the `firstblood` value.